avalon-lang/avaloni/docs/source/reference/syntax.rst

         | Other

-The same code with invalid identation.
+The same code with invalid indentation.

 .. code::

     type sex = ():
         Male
-      | Female -- This identation has two spaces while the previous one has four spaces
+      | Female -- This indentation has two spaces while the previous one has four spaces
       | Other

-Few tokens are allowed to appear at the beginning of a line that's been idented.
+Few tokens are allowed to appear at the beginning of a line that's been indented.
 The following tokens are allowed to do so::

-    logical not(!), bitwise not(~), plus(+), minus(-), end of namespace(/-), beginning of string("), digits, identifiers, type declarator (type), function declarator(def), variable declarators(var and val)
+    logical not(!), bitwise not(~), plus(+), minus(-), end of namespace(/-), beginning of string("), digits, indentifiers, type declarator (type), function declarator(def), variable declarators(var and val)

 Therefore, if you were to begin a line with say a multiplication sign(*), the compiler will emit an error.

-There are 3 places where identation is ignored by the language: inside parentheses, square brackets and curly braces.
+There are 3 places where indentation is ignored by the language: inside parentheses, square brackets and curly braces.
 This means that you can write function arguments and parameters on multiple lines for better readability.

 .. code::

-    -- identation inside parentheses is ignored so you can do as you please identation-wise val package = (
+    -- indentation inside parentheses is ignored so you can do as you please indentation-wise val package = (
         name    = "Input/Output",
         author  = "John Doe",
         version = "0.0.1"
     )

-    -- identation inside square brackets is ignored as well var physicists = [
+    -- indentation inside square brackets is ignored as well var physicists = [
         "Isaac Newton",
         "Albert Einstein",